jina-ai/finetuner/docs/notebooks/data_synthesis.md

  We have prepared the index and query datasets `xmarket-gpl-eval-queries` and `xmarket-gpl-eval-queries` so that we can evaluate the improvement provided by training on this data:

- Note: if you use `synthesis_model_multi` for training data synthesis for english other than English, please choose `distiluse-base-multi` or `bert-base-multi` as the backbone embedding model.
+ Note: if you use `synthesis_model_multi` for training data synthesis on languages other than English, please choose `distiluse-base-multi` or `bert-base-multi` as the backbone embedding model.
 <!-- #endregion -->

 ```python id="ebfxt4NStvvg"